ADR 032: Better Auth

 Use **[Better Auth](https://better-auth.com)** as the recipe site's authentication library.

-Auth configuration should live in repository code.
-Social OAuth credentials should live in the project's secrets layer.
-The exact runtime, database, and deployment target remain deferred to a future backend ADR.
+Auth configuration lives in repository code.
+Social OAuth credentials live in the project's secrets

 At MVP, the intended scope is: